OmarThinks/AWS-Full-Stack-Project/README.md

 ```

-ANd this is the New python code:
+And this is the New python code:

 ```python